 - home assistance.

 Whiplash is a common term to describe the way an injury is caused.
-Whiplash is the violent movement of the head and/or neck caused by an acceleration–deceleration mechanism that are triggered by an accident such as a motor vehicle accident.
+Whiplash is the violent movement of the head and/or neck caused by an acceleration-deceleration mechanism that is triggered by an accident such as a motor vehicle accident.
 The injuries caused by the whiplash are to the muscles, tendons, and other soft tissues of the neck.
 The whiplash injury may cause neck pain, tenderness, restrictions in range of movement, headaches, nerve or spinal cord injury, anxiety, and PTSD.
-Whiplash-associated disorder (WAD) is the term given for the collection of symptoms caused by a whiplash.
+Whiplash-associated disorder (WAD) is the term given for the collection of symptoms caused by whiplash.

 Can I claim for damages if the accident was partly my fault?

-Yes you can still claim but the amount of your claim will be reduced in accordance with your contributory negligence that is normally expressed as a percentage.
+Yes, you can still claim but the amount of your claim will be reduced in accordance with your contributory negligence that is normally expressed as a percentage.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.

 If the damages were partly your fault, you can still claim, however it will be reduced with your contributory negligence normally expressed as a percentage.